mayusrg/fire_training/README.md

 > Once you train a model on your fire/smoke data, the resulting brain (```best.pt```) only knows fire and smoke.
 Training a seed brain creates a new brain that only recognizes your 2 classes (seen in your ```data.yaml```).

 ## 3. Activate your environment (every time, before you can do anything)
-Go to your folder full of datasets
+Go to your folder full of datasets:
 ```
 cd ~/projects/fire-detect
 ```